26th April 2018

 Can dental implants shift and move?

-The best thing about dental implants is that they are designed to be permanent.
-They are fixed into the jaw and will gradually fuse to the bone, so no they will not shift like traditional dentures do.
+The best thing about dental implants in London is that they are designed to be permanent.
+The dental implants are fixed into the jaw and will gradually fuse to the bone, so no they will not shift as traditional dentures do.
 They feel and function exactly like real teeth, so you don’t need to worry about their movement.
 They will, of course, encounter damage like your natural teeth if you don’t brush, floss, and attend regular dentist appointments, but as long as you look after them they should last you a lifetime!

 Will dental implants stop bone loss?